mxrkiz/QR-generation-bot-for-Telegram-messenger/README.md

 # QR generation bot for Telegram messenger
 Telegram bot built on Python that allows users to generate QR codes with multiple design options.
+This bot was developed for a semestral project at BUT (Brno University of Technology) as part of my programming course.

 # Required libraries